rbondi/BiHLaws/Laws/Election/Elections.md

 ### Article 9.1

-The way of election of the delegates to the House of Peoples of the Parliamentary Assembly of Bosnia and Herzegovina is regulated in the provision of the Article 18.16.
+The way of election of the delegates to the House of Peoples of the Parliamentary Assembly of Bosnia and Herzegovina is regulated in the provision of the [Article 19.16](#19-16).

 ## Subchapter B: House of Representatives of the Parliamentary Assembly of Bosnia and Herzegovina